Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Rules/Cypher/Descriptor-cyr.md

 ---
 aliases: [Descriptors in Cypher]
-tags: [Cypher/Rules/Descriptors]
+tags: [Cypher/Rules/Character-Creation/Descriptors]
 ---

 # Descriptor

 Your descriptor defines your character—it flavors everything you do.
-The differences between a Charming Explorer and a Vicious Explorer are considerable.
+The differences between a [[Compendium/Cypher/Descriptors/Charming-cyr|Charming]] Explorer and a [[Compendium/Cypher/Descriptors/Vicious-cyr|Vicious]] Explorer are considerable.
 The descriptor changes the way those characters go about every action.
 Your descriptor places your character in the situation (the first adventure, which starts the campaign) and helps provide motivation.
 It is the adjective of the sentence “I am an adjective noun who verbs.”

 Descriptors offer a one-time package of extra abilities, skills, or modifications to your stat Pools.
 Not all of a descriptor’s offerings are positive character modifications.
 For example, some descriptors have inabilities—tasks that a character isn’t good at.
 You can think of inabilities as negative skills—instead of being one step better at that kind of task, you’re one step worse.
 If you become skilled at a task that you have an inability with, they cancel out.
 Remember that characters are defined as much by what they’re not good at as by what they are good at.